From the start of our operations to their closure, we aim to thoughtfully steward the land we mine and on which we operate.

 When we begin exploration, long before our operations start, we work with local communities, including Indigenous peoples, to understand the physical, spiritual and cultural connection they have with the land.
 We conduct cultural heritage and environmental studies to understand the area and look for ways to avoid or reduce any impacts.
 We see this long-term approach – planning and operating with the future in mind – as integral to running a safe, responsible and profitable business.

 We strive to obtain the free, prior and informed consent of Indigenous peoples, as applicable in local jurisdictions, and also engage other affected communities.
 We are proud to have been one of the first mining companies in Australia to welcome native title to land and commit to forming agreements with Indigenous landowners.
-Today, we have more than 40 land access agreements with Indigenous groups around the world.

 Non-Mineral Waste Recycled or Reused

 Where our operations have the potential to adversely affect land, we have rehabilitation programmes in place that we review every year, as well as dedicated teams that look after the land throughout the life of the operation.
 Our scientists, engineers and environmental and cultural experts work with Indigenous peoples and other members of our local communities to make sure rehabilitation is done the right way, and to share knowledge and learn from the people who know the land best.
 At our Weipa bauxite operations, in Australia, for example, our Land Management & Rehabilitation team works with Traditional Owners to source native seeds for the site’s rehabilitation programme.
 This ensures the right plants are grown in the right areas for medicinal, food and ceremonial use.